bansalsahab/bot-doctor/README.md

 # Features
 Symptom Prediction: Users can input their symptoms, and the ChatBot predicts potential illnesses based on a trained decision tree classifier.
 Severity Assessment: The application calculates the severity of the symptoms and suggests whether users should consult a doctor.
-Precautionary Measures: Provides users with precautionary measures and descriptions for identified illnesses./
+Precautionary Measures: Provides users with precautionary measures and descriptions for identified illnesses.

 # Installation
 git clone https://github.com/bansalsahab/healthcare-chatbot.git